Skip to main content

 The climate crisis is the most significant long-term threat to the extraordinary New Forest landscape.

-We believe urgent action is needed to tackle the twin crises of the climate and nature emergencies is needed.
+We believe urgent action is needed to tackle the twin crises of the climate and nature emergencies.

-What are the impacts of the climate and nature emergency on the New Forest?
+What are the impacts of the climate and nature emergencies on the New Forest?

 The New Forest National Park is a world capital for wildlife with a unique mosaic of habitats and many rare species.
-It plays a vital role in the climate and nature crises and could suffer huge impacts of further climate change.
+However, the natural and cultural landscape could suffer huge impacts from further climate change.

-This will have significant detrimental effects for our wildlife, local livelihoods and human health as these changes affect water quality and storage, pollination, flooding, soil formation and carbon storage.
+This is already impacting our wildlife, local livelihoods and human health as these changes affect water quality and availability, pollination, flooding, soil formation and carbon storage.

 Our wildlife and nature are under threat from rising temperatures, wildfires, pests, diseases, drier soils and wetlands, and more powerful and frequent storms.

-Climate change also affects the range and numbers of species and alters their seasonal activity.
+Climate change also affects the range and numbers of species present within the New Forest and alters their seasonal activity.

 What are we doing for the New Forest National Park?